Yukti-09/ANN/README.md

-# Artificial Neural Network
+# Artificial Neural Networks
-This repository contains the implementation of Artificial Neural Network in MATLAB.
+This repository contains the implementation of Artificial Neural Networks in MATLAB.